Need some destination inspiration for Portugal? Here’s my guide to 37 of the must visit landmarks in Portugal.

 13. Alcobaca Monastery, Alcobaca

-If you love history or architecture, the UNESCO-listed Alcobaça Monastery is a must see site in Portugal.
+If you love history or architecture, the UNESCO-listed Alcobaça Monastery is a must see landmark in Portugal.
 Alcobaca is a pretty town on the Silver Coast.
 It lies between Coimbra and Lisbon and can be accessed as a day trip from either city or visited en route between them.

 The town is dominated by the austere and atmospheric 800 year old Monastery of Santa Maria de Alcobaca, the largest Gothic religious structure in Portugal.
 It’s one of Europe’s oldest and best UNESCO sites.
 Alcobaca is a 12th century masterpiece of Gothic Cistercian art.
 Its vaunted architecture and history are bewitching.